shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Dr. Shengfeng Yang's research group website.
-Our team is dedicated to advancing research in the following areas:
+Welcome to the website of Dr. Shengfeng Yang's research group at Purdue University.
+Our group is dedicated to advancing research in the following areas:

 Innovative Materials and Structures Design
 ======
-Our work includes designing groundbreaking materials and structures to address the needs of various engineering domains, including battery technology, nuclear energy, and the semiconductor sector.
+Our work includes designing groundbreaking materials and structures to address the needs of various engineering domains, including battery technology, and the semiconductor sector.

 Computational Modeling and Simulation
 ======